 Though these findings are interesting, it also helps not to generalise that lagging male brain development is consistent for all boys.
-Our brain reorganises and process throughout life.
+Our brain reorganises throughout life.
 It happens in boys, too!
 We all learn at our own pace, after all, right?

 So mums and dads, whether you have a daughter, son, or both, it helps to know that their brains work differently.
 Though they may develop at varying speeds, there are ways to boost their capacity for learning during the childhood years.